jg-rp/liquidscript/README.md

 });
 ```

-While `Template.fromString()` can be convenient, most application will want to configure a single `Environment`, then load and render templates from it.
+While `Template.fromString()` can be convenient, most applications will want to configure a single `Environment`, then load and render templates from it.
 This is usually more efficient than using `Template` directly.

 ```javascript
 import {